-The 2024-2025 school theme will be Gathered As One As Disciples of Christ.
+The 2024-2025 school theme will remain Gathered As One.
 It is important to St. Patrick School that we help our children develop a strong and genuine relationship with our Lord.
-Gathered As One As Disciples of Christ brings this mission to fruition.
+Gathered As One in Christ brings this mission to fruition.